Waterproofing of a residential complex in contact with the sea

 200 prestigious apartments, with relative berths and garage, overlooking a new tourist port.

-Under the buildings and the square, in direct contact with the sea water, the covered parking for residents is built with the Drytech Tank System.
+Below the buildings and the square, in direct contact with the sea water, is the covered parking area for residents.

 Project: Studio Gnudi, Genova